 The college offers additional focused programs and electives to its students depending on the nature of the academic programs.
-So, each course for the academic programs lists several electives to meet the challenges of the 21st century.
+So, each course for the academic programs lists several electives to meet the contemporary challenges.
 Concerning to the additional focused programs, the college has run programs such as BSc CSIT, BCA, BBM, and Master's Degree programs.